kmishra9/Best-Practices-for-Writing-R-Code/README.md

   }
   ```
   Even if you have no idea what a `KSSS` is, you have some way of understanding what the function does, its various inputs, and how you might go about using the function to do what you want.
 Also notice that the function is defined in one line at the top (which will soft-wrap around) and all optional arguments (i.e. ones with pre-specified defaults) follow arguments that require user input.
+    - **Note**: As someone trying to call a function, it is possible to access a function's documentation (and internal code) by `CMD-Left-Click`ing the function's name in RStudio

 ## Variables & Function Calls

 1. **Variable Names** - Try to make your variable names both more expressive and more explicit.
-Being a bit more verbose is not just _okay_ -- its prefferred!
+Being a bit more verbose is useful and easy in the age of autocompletion!
 For example, instead of naming a variable `vaxcov_1718`, try naming it `vaccination_coverage_2017_18`.
-Similarly, `flu_res` could be named `absentee_flu_residuals` and you've already made significant progress in making your code more readable and explicit.
+Similarly, `flu_res` could be named `absentee_flu_residuals`, making your code more readable and explicit.
     - For more help, check out [Be Expressive: How to Give Your Variables Better Names](https://spin.atomicobject.com/2017/11/01/good-variable-names/)

 2. **Snake_Case** - Base R allows `.` in variable names and functions (such as `read.csv()`), but this goes against best practices in many other coding languages.
 For consistencies sake, across all data science languages, `snake_case` has been adopted and modern packages and functions typically use it (i.e. `readr::read_csv()`).
 As a very general rule of thumb, if a package you're using doesn't use `snake_case`, there may be an updated version or more modern package that _does_, bringing with it the variety of performance improvements and bug fixes inherent in more mature and modern software.